The Gold to Silver ratio: What it is and How to gain from it through trading

-The Gold to Silver Ratio is one of those trading terms that generates a lot of confusion for newer traders but is, in reality, easy to understand.
+The Gold to Silver Ratio is one of those trading terms that generate a lot of confusion for newer traders but is, in reality, easy to understand.

 Put simply, the Gold to Silver ratio refers to the amount of Silver required to buy an ounce of Gold.